 URBAN TRAILS: Portland – plus Beaverton, Lake Oswego, Troutdale by Eli Boschetto

 Portland is a wild city, with lots of urban nature for hiking, biking, kayaking, and social distancing.

 It’s pretty easy to find distance in Portland’s sprawling Forest Park (Trails 9-13 in the book) because it’s one of the largest urban city parks in America, over 5,100 acres (by comparison, Central Park in New York City is about 840 acres) and has over 80 miles of trails.

 One of my favorite places in Bridge City is the first place I ever visited there, the Portland Audubon Sanctuary (Trail #1 in the book) on the southern edge of Forest Park.
 Over four miles of trails through quiet, still forest transport you into nature to the beat of a woodpeckers’ drumming and the warbler’s sweet singing.

 Tualatin River National Wildlife Refuge (Trail #32 in the book) has 4.5 miles of trails and several unique wildlife habitats, including wetlands, open water and oak prairie.
 On a morning walk you’ll see lots of shorebirds, waterfowl, warblers, woodpeckers and more.

-Coming Soon: URBAN TRAILS: Vancouver, WA (Longview, Battle Ground, Camas, Yacolt Burn State Forest) and URBAN TRAILS: Spokane (Coeur d’Alene, Kootenai County, Centennial Trail) are available now for pre-order, will release on October 1, 2020.
+New additions to this series in 2021: URBAN TRAILS: Vancouver, WA (Longview, Battle Ground, Camas, Yacolt Burn State Forest) and URBAN TRAILS: Spokane (Coeur d’Alene, Kootenai County, Centennial Trail).